pyOpenSci/software-peer-review/_sources/how-to/reviewer-guide.md.txt

 ### Feedback on the pyOpenSci open peer review process

 We welcome any feedback and/or questions about the review process!
-We encourage you to post any issues, feedback or questions in our [Discourse forum](https://pyopensci.discourse.group/c/review-process/7).
+We encourage you to post any issues, feedback or questions in our [GitHub Discussions](https://github.com/orgs/pyOpenSci/discussions).